-Penalties for being in Possession of Child Exploitation Material (‘CEM’) in Queensland.
+What can I Expect if I Have Been in Possession of Child Exploitation Material (‘CEM’) in Queensland?

-In Queensland it is an offence for a person to be in possession of Child Exploitation Material.
+It is an offence in Queensland for a person to be in possession of Child Exploitation Material.

 What is Child Exploitation Material?

 Child Exploitation Material, referred to as ‘CEM’ is defined as material that, in a way likely to cause offence to a reasonable adult, describes or depicts a person, or a representation of a person, who is, or apparently is, a child under 16 years –

 (a) In a sexual context, including for example, engaging in a sexual activity; or